moajohansson/IsaHipster/README.md

 Now, you should be able to try Hipster.
 Start up Isabelle on for example Examples/TreeDemo.thy and have a go.

-DISCLIMER: There are quite a few hacks around, and Hipster is not a polished and finished product by any means.
+DISCLAIMER: There are quite a few hacks around, and Hipster is not a polished and finished product by any means.
 Let us know if you run into anything too odd, and we'll try to fix it.